quindarhq/qwidget-groundtrack/README.md

 A stand alone version is included in the example subfolder.

 ## Required modules
-Once you download the quindar-groundtrack folder, you need to run buildme.sh to install required modules.
+Once you download the quindar-groundtrack folder, you need to run buildme.sh in the example folder to install required modules.

 ## How to run the demo
 Go to the example folder and run server.js to open the local host port: